jamiekeydigital/key-interview-tasks/task-sql/task-sql.md

 |4|1|2019-12-6 18:00:00|2|25|75|100|0|Kids Disco|Lorem ipsum...|90|Seaside Stage|
 |5|1|2019-12-7 18:00:00|2|65|35|100|0|Kids Disco|Lorem ipsum...|90|Seaside Stage|

-**Notes :** Results are ordered by Event Title, then Performance Time.
-Both the 'available', and 'soldout' columns are calculated.
-Soldout, is a 0/1 boolean, Available is an integer.
-This result set does NOT include any performances related to the event with the ID 3, as it has recently been deleted.
+**Notes :** Results are ordered by *Event Title*, then *Performance Time*.
+Both the *available*, and *soldout* columns are calculated. *Soldout*, is a 0/1 boolean, *Available* is an integer.
+This result set does **NOT** include any performances related to the events marked as deleted

 ## Task 2
 Imagine these tables were attached to an active service, or API which recieves and inserts new performances.
 On finishing the new data insertion, it should then housekeep old performances from the site_performances table.

-**Write a sql statement which will delete any performances whose event is marked as deleted, or are more than 30 days past their performancetime**
+**Write a sql statement which will delete any performances whose event is marked as deleted, or are more than 30 days past their performance time**

 ## Task 3
 Imagine this data was NOT being read by another code set, and was being used to export as a report.
+It may need some additional columns to give context to the data.

-**Add another column to your task 1 query to add a 'finishtime' datetime calculated column, which added the event duration to the performance's performance time**
+**Add another column to your task 1 query to add a 'finishtime' datetime calculated column, which adds the event duration to the row's performance time**

 ## Task 4
 **Using the three tables of data write 2 or 3 handy queries, functions, or views of your choice**